-Alarm systems can be a great addition to any home or business, and bring peace of mind to those who live, work, and own the building.
-Knowing your alarm system will make it that much more effective of a deterrent to burglary, however, if the burglar knows more about your system than you do, they can take advantage of small flaws that could end up costing thousands of dollars of damage and theft, or worse.
+Alarm systems can be a great addition to any home or business, and they bring peace of mind to those who live, work, and own the building.
+Knowing your alarm system will make it that much more effective of a deterrent to burglary; however, if the burglar knows more about your system than you do, they can take advantage of small flaws that could end up costing thousands of dollars due to damage and theft (or worse).

 1. Prolonged Power Outages Can Disable the System

 Almost every alarm system owner is aware that their system runs off of the electricity of the house; it is either plugged into a wall or it is hard-wired into the building.
 There is a problem with that, however: If the electricity goes out, a breaker flips, or the plug comes loose, the alarm system loses its main source of power!